 Faculty and Staff

 “All of my professors and advisers throughout my undergrad were extremely supportive and motivating.
-They pushed me every day to be better, and to actually want to be better.
-The entire department wants to put each student in the right position to succeed, and I feel that they do an amazing job with that.” — Oscar Degnan, class of 2018, Bangor, Maine, kinesiology and physical education major.
+They pushed me every day to be better, and to actually want to be better.” — Oscar Degnan, class of 2018, Bangor, Maine, kinesiology and physical education major.

 Student Learning Outcomes and Curriculum Plan information

 The kinesiology & physical education curriculum is designed to help our graduates meet certain professional standards in the areas of teaching and coaching, exercise science and outdoor leadership.
 To view the student learning outcomes (SLOs) for this degree program, click “download” below.